Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 Is Concierge with Celebrity Cruises Worth It?

-Concierge certainly doesn’t have all the perks of The Retreat, and it does not have as many bonuses enjoyed in AquaClass.
+Concierge certainly doesn’t have all the perks of The Retreat, and it does not have as many bonuses as those enjoyed in AquaClass.
 Still, it’s a nice entry-level way to get a taste of what a higher level of service will be like with Celebrity Cruises if you’ve never experienced it.

 While you won’t have a dedicated restaurant like Luminae or Blu, you will enjoy a special welcome lunch, an in-room welcome treat, daily canapés, premium bedding, shoe-shining, binoculars, and a dedicated concierge.